This story has been updated. It was originally published on April 21, 2020.

-All of a sudden, many of us have been forced to become quite familiar with video calling software—but it’s dangerous to assume that your live chats will be secure and private by default.
+Many of us have spent the last couple years becoming quite familiar with video calling software—but it’s dangerous to assume your live chats will be secure and private by default.
 If you want to minimize the risk of unwelcome visitors snooping on your calls (or even joining them), there are some precautions worth taking.

 The details and exact settings for these safeguards vary from platform to platform, but a lot of the principles are the same, no matter which video chat app you use.